Misconduct Disclosure Requirements for Proposed Hires

 Assembly Bill (AB) 810 expands SB 791 with the following requirements for applicants to tenure-track/tenured appointments:

-1. In the event the applicant reaches the final stages of the application process, the applicant will be required to sign a release form that authorizes the release of information by the applicant’s previous employers to the UC location concerning any allegations of misconduct.
+1. In the event the applicant reaches the final stages of the application process, the applicant will be required to sign a release form that authorizes the release of information by the applicant’s previous employers to the UC location concerning any substantiated allegations of misconduct.
 This authorization will permit the UC location to evaluate the released information with respect to the criteria for a potential appointment.

-2. UC will use the signed release form to make a reasonable attempt to obtain information from the previous employer concerning any allegations of misconduct.
+2. UC will use the signed release form to make a reasonable attempt to obtain information from the previous employer concerning any substantiated allegations of misconduct.

 The University intends to apply the process outlined in AB 810 to the following appointments: Tenure-track/tenure faculty (Professor series) and potential security of employment/security of employment faculty (Teaching Professor series).